project-gemmi/gemmi/docs/mol.rst

 biomolecules (but if needed, small molecule and inorganic structures can also be read.)

-A model from a file (PDB, mmCIF, etc.) is stored in a ``Structure`` object, with the usual Model-Chain-Residue-Atom hierarchy.
+Models from a single file (PDB, mmCIF, etc.) are stored in the ``Structure`` class, with the usual Model-Chain-Residue-Atom hierarchy.
-Apart from low-level functions to access and manipulate the structure, we keep on expanding a toolset of higher-level functionality: calculation of popular metrics, ready-to-use complex operations, etc.
+Gemmi provides basic functions to access and manipulate the structure, and on top of it more complex functions: neighbor search, calculation of dihedral angles, removal of ligands from a model, etc.

 Comparing with the usual tools rooted in bioinformatics: